Find numbers in text cells - !SEMTools for Excel

 In the example below, we search for “1” as a standalone word, ignoring numbers that merely contain it (like 10).

-- Decline numbers grammatically in Excel
+Find standalone numbers in Excel text

 Conclusion